maxsnew/grammars-and-semantic-actions/README.md

 - `String` - contains the definition as the list type over some fixed alphabet, and some associated utilities. `String := List ⟨ Alphabet ⟩`, where `Alphabet : hSet`
 - `Grammar` - defining the primitive linear types in Dependent Lambek Calculus.
 Linear types are encoded as functions from strings to types, written as `Grammar ℓA = String → Type ℓA`.
 - `Term` - defining parse transformers between grammars.
 A parse transformer between `A` and `B` is written as the type `A ⊢ B` (or `Term A B`).
-- `Parser` - the definition of a parser as described in definiton 4.4.
+- `Parser` - the definition of a parser as described in definition 4.4.
 - `Automata` - defining the following automata formalisms as grammars: DFAs, NFAs, deterministic (but not necessarily finite) automata, and Turing machines.
 - `Examples` - containing intrinsically verified parsers for the Dyck grammar and an arithmetic expression grammar.
 Additionally has the examples from the figures in Section 2 encoded.
 - `Thompson` - a verification of Thompson's construction: from a regular expression `r` construct an NFA and prove that it is strongly equivalent to `r`.